kkty/compiler/README.md

 $ <open out.ppm>
 ```

-- The optimizer (immediate-value optimization, etc.) is run for 5 times.
+- The optimizer (constant folding, etc.) is run for 5 times.
 - Inline expansion is applied to all the non-recursive functions and 50 recursive functions in the program.
 - With the `-debug` option, you can see which functions are inlined and how much the program size has got reduced.